-- Once safely in evacuation procedure, the health and safety officer or a senior nursery member of staff should shut down the nursery before evacuating themselves - Remember to take any essential items such as register, contact numbers, first aid kit and any medications if possible. - If the situation allows also take nappies, baby food and bottles. - Once assembled at safety point and register is checked, move quickly on to your specified safety premises which is: - 1.
-You must then call the local Early Years and childcare team and then children's parents - 2.
+- You must then call the local Early Years and childcare team and then children's parents - 2.
 All staff should be aware of the need to be sensitive in helping the children cope in such an emergency.
 Helping children cope in emergencies can be found in our children's wellbeing section. - 3.
 Please be aware that some emergencies may require that you do not leave the premises.
 In this case staff should be prepared for meeting the children's needs emotionally and physically. - 4.
-All staff should read the emergency response planning risk assessment.
+All staff should read the risk assessment folder.